ARTenshi/robovision_ros2/robovision_2/README.md

 ## 2.3.2 Color Thresholding

 Now we will create a very basic color segmentator.
-For simplicity, we will use the BGR color space, but it is more common to use the HSV color space; we let the interested reader to find what are the extra steps to use a HSV image for color segmentation.
+For simplicity, we will use the BGR color space, but it is more common to use the HSV color space; we let the interested reader to find what are the extra steps to use an HSV image for color segmentation.

-An easy way to create a color segmentator is to find ol the pixels that are around our target color.
-For example, if we want a to segment a high intensity red color, for example, with a red channel value around `my_red=[225]`, we find all the pixels in the range (my_red-delta , my_red+delta) where `delta` is a value that we define; it is important to note that, in this example, the other channels range from 0 to 255.
+An easy way to create a color-based segmentator is to find all the pixels that are around our target color.
+For example, if we want to segment a high-intensity red color with a red channel value around `my_red=[225]`, we need to find all the pixels in the range (my_red-delta , my_red+delta) where `delta` is a value that we define; it is important to note that, in this example, the other channels range from 0 to 255.

-Therefore, we have two steps to create a segmented image, first we find the pixels inside our desired range and mark as them as ONE and all the pixels outside the range as ZERO, we call this array with ZEROs and ONEs a **mask**.
+Therefore, we have two steps to create a segmented image.
+First, we find the pixels inside our desired range and mark them as ONE and all the pixels outside the range as ZERO, we call this array with ZEROs and ONEs a **mask**.
 Then, we create an output image where all the elements in the MASK have a color value from the input image and all other pixels are zero (or black).

 ### C++

-First, we create our mask image and fill it with zeros and ones, depending whether the pixel is inside or outside our color range (**remember the order in our array: [Blue,Green,Red]**), respectively:
+First, we create our mask image and fill it with zeros and ones, depending on whether the pixel is inside or outside our color range (**remember the order in our array: [Blue,Green,Red]**), respectively:

 ```
 cv::Mat mask;